tangentsoft/pidp8i/HACKERS.md

 *   <b>`media`</b> - Binary media images used either by SIMH directly or by tools like `mkos8` to produce media used by SIMH.

+    The contents of this tree are installed to `$prefix/share/media`.

 *   <b>`obj`</b> - Intermediate output directory used by the build system.
 It is safe to remove this directory at any time, as its